openstack-archive/surveil/doc/source/webui/directives/actionbar.rst

 Search-filter
 *************

-Add a search field inside actionbar on data linked with the mother actionbar by datasourceId
+Adds a search field inside actionbar that allows to search on data linked with the mother actionbar by datasourceId

 .. code-block:: javascript